-As selenium atom belongs to the group 16th in periodic table and fluorine situated in 17th group, hence, the valence electron for selenium is 6 and for fluorine atom, it is 7.
+As the selenium atom belongs to the group 16th in the periodic table and fluorine is situated in the 17th group, hence, the valence electron for selenium is 6 and for the fluorine atom, it is 7.

 ⇒ Total number of the valence electrons in selenium = 6